-- Frozen veggies, meat, and fish are an easy way to keep costs down and stay prepared (fresh and organic is preferred).
+- Frozen veggies, meat, and fish are an easy way to keep costs down and stay prepared (fresh and organic are preferred).

-- Nuts are a great source of fatty acids; they also contain good levels of protein.
+- Nuts are a great source of fatty acids; they also contain good protein levels.

 - Swapping water for milk is an easy way to up your calories throughout the day.

-- A good quality protein shake will really help you out in your day-to-day macro-management.
+- Daily quality protein shakes will help you out in your day-to-day macro-management.

 As a beginner, it can be really easy to mess up your bulking season; bro-science and poor education can lead to monumental errors.

-Do not let this put you off, though, when you finish a bulking season in the right way, and it is immensely satisfying.
-Flexing and getting bigger biceps, you have grown by 2 inches, and hitting PRs in your heavy lifts are the reason we do this.
+Do not let this put you off, though, when you finish a bulking season correctly, and it is immensely satisfying.
+Flexing and getting bigger biceps, you have grown by 2 inches, and hitting PRs in your heavy lifts is the reason we do this.